nx-lr/32chars-js/README.md

 };
 ```

 We increment `$` to get the next number, stringifying and assigning it to its ciphered key.
+Then we get all the letters from all the constants with `$` as its index, since it is a number, and assign them to `$` with its ciphered key.

-Then we get all the letters from all the constants with `$` as its index, and assign them to `$` with its ciphered key.
 Since evaluation happens outward, while the object is still being built, `$` is still a number and not an object, and we do not need to use `_`, our other variable.

 The first character we have to derive is `'0'`, with the expression `` `${++$}` ``. `$` is currently `-1`, is incremented to `0`, and is interpolated inside an empty template literal, casting it into a string.